KarenMunozI/Cyclist/README.md

   summarise(mean_duration = mean(duration))

 ```
-However, casual members have a higher average length of ride.
+However, casual members have a higher average length.
 That is unusual Let's see why:

 #max duration by membership type